Hyunwoo-Shin/Hyunwoo-Shin.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is Hyunwoo Shin.
-I'm a Ph.D. candidate under the supervision of Dr. Sait Tunc and Dr. Xi Chen in the Grando Department of Industrial and Systems Engineering at Virginia Tech.
-I'm working on analysis of organ allocation system via simulation model.
+I recently defended my Ph.D. dissertation in the Grado Department of Industrial and Systems Engineering at Virginia Tech, where I worked under the supervision of Dr. Sait Tunc and Dr. Xi Chen.
+My research focuses on organ allocation systems using simulation modeling and simulation optimization methods.

 Education
 ======
 * __Virginia Polytechnic Institute and State University (Virginia Tech)__, Blacksburg, VA, U.S.A.
-  * Ph.D., Grado Department of Industrial and Systems Engineering, (2021 - current).
+  * Ph.D., Grado Department of Industrial and Systems Engineering, (2021–2026).
-  * Advisor: Dr. Sait Tunc and Dr. Xi Chen.
+  * Dissertation defended May 2026.
 * __Korea Aerospace University__, Goyang, Republic of Korea.
   * M.S., Logistics, School of Air Transport, Transprtation and Logistics, (2018-2020).
 * __Korea Aerospace University__, Goyang, Republic of Korea.